mwburke/xgboost-python-deploy/README.md

 This package allows users to take their XGBoost models they developed in python, and package them in a way that they can deploy the model in production using only pure python.

-**IMPORTANT NOTE:** currently, this package seems to be working correctly for regression problems, but is having consistent mismatches between the original and production versions of the models using the `binary:logistic` objective.
-This is being raised as an issue directly with XGBoost to figure out how the tree leaf values are being generated in this case.
-For a more detailed look into this issue, please check out the `debug.py` file.
-Interestingly enough, the AUROC from original and production models are equal on the same data, which indicates that the transformations performed on both maintain overall prediction ordering but causes errors in terms of true magnitude.

 ## Installation

 You can install this from pip using `pip install xgboost-deploy-python`.
-The current version is 0.0.1.
+The current version is 0.0.2.

-It was tested on python 3.6 and and XGBoost 0.81.
+It was tested on python 3.6 and and XGBoost 0.8.1.

-## License

-© Contributors, 2019.
-Licensed under an [Apache-2](https://github.com/mwburke/xgboost-deploy-python/blob/master/LICENSE) license.

 ## Deployment Process